 Organized sports have been a part of my life since age 5.
-In high school, I played fall, winter, and spring sports, and all four years of college were spent on the Grove City Men’s Soccer Team.
+In high school, I played fall, winter, and spring sports, and all four years of college were spent on a men’s soccer team.
 So, I’ve been in my fair share of locker rooms.

 Two quick things I can vouch for from the outset: (1) Not all young men who play sports are animals and (2) not all locker rooms are filled with vulgar talk.
 Of all the teams I’ve played on, I can’t remember hearing a conversation–even braggadocio–making light of sexual assault.
-There are at least some locker rooms out there that don’t foster the kind of talk that GOP leaders want us to believe characterizes men-only spaces.
+There are at least some locker rooms out there that don’t foster the kind of caricatured filth that seems to characterize men-only spaces.

 If you are a player or a coach, I want to inspire you to fight for the dignity of your locker room.